Download PDF: Hardison-Moody, Getting This Off My Chest

 As Diana struggled to figure her life out, she turned to others around her for advice.
 However, she rarely felt like others really “listened” to her, lamenting the fact that they often told her what to do or offered advice in an authoritarian way:

 I would really like for somebody to be realistic and say, you know what, what you’re going through?
 You’re not the only one…just, you know, give examples and let me know that I’m not by myself in this struggle I’m going through.
-Because a lot of people, they’ll say, well this is what you need to do, you need to do this and you need to do that and just act like they’ve never experienced the feelings that I’m feeling.
+Because a lot of people, they’ll say, well this is what you need to do, you need to do this and you need to do that and just act as they’ve never experienced the feeling that I’m feeling.
 But if I say, yeah, I’m thinking about going back to him, [I hear], “You don’t need to go back to him”… I don’t need all of that… But a lot of people, they want to tell you what they think you should do.

-Indeed, this was a common concern for other women at the shelter, who felt that they were often told what to do rather than listened to, particularly in their experiences with doctors, public health officials, and educators.
+Indeed, this was a common concern for other women at the shelter, who felt that they were often told what to do rather than listen to, particularly in their experiences with doctors, public health officials, and educators.
 As one woman said, she wants to hear from people who have been where she is, rather than those who seem to have a “perfect” life and position from which to offer prescriptive advice.
 Like Diana, they want someone to “let me know I’m not by myself” in navigating the complexities of life.8

 While other women at the shelter talked about prescriptive advice in terms of health education, poverty, and economics, Diana wanted others to listen to her as she parsed through her complicated feelings for her partner.
 Her relationship with her partner has a profound effect on how she sees herself and how she conceptualizes her own healing process.
-Like the women anthropologist Sally Engle Merry worked with in domestic violence shelters who hesitantly (and sometimes never) adopt a human rights subject position, Diana refuses to characterize her partner as a batterer.9 She acknowledges that people can change.
+Like the women anthropologist Sally Engle Merry worked within domestic violence shelters who hesitantly (and sometimes never) adopt a human rights subject position, Diana refuses to characterize her partner as a batterer.9 She acknowledges that people can change.
 This is perhaps the part of her narrative that others find so difficult to hear.
 Indeed, when Diana talks of telling her story at her church, she notes that she is afraid that the women there will offer her advice rather than listening to her.
 Merry argues that this aspect of women’s shifting subjectivity is often ignored or “coached” away in social service delivery and human rights activism around gender-based violence.10 Women’s adoption of various subject positions is often accomplished through a process of “trying on,” in which they test out the subject positions of “battered woman” and “good wife.”
 The battered woman subject position is one defined and enacted in social service and legal systems; this position requires that the woman take legal action against her partner and see him as a batterer.
-The good wife position is its opposite, and requires that the woman ignore, condone, or seek to change the abusive patterns while keeping her partnership or marriage in tact.
+The good wife position is its opposite and requires that the woman ignore, condone, or seek to change the abusive patterns while keeping her partnership or marriage intact.
 As Merry notes, these subject positions cannot exist in one woman at the same time, “indeed, women are choosing between two incompatible subject positions, one the rights-bearing subject, the other the good wife… the battered woman cannot simultaneously enact both.”11 In order to receive valuable services and/or community support, she must choose to project one of these positions in each particular time and place.

 Diana’s narrative exemplifies the moves that women make between these two subject positions that Merry describes.
 She both refuses to see her partner as a batterer (acknowledging that he might change), yet she also seeks her own healing by leaving her partner and coming to live alone at the shelter.
 This complicated position keeps Diana from speaking to the women at her church about how she might navigate this space.
 If she tells these women about her experiences, and then returns to her abuser, what kind of woman is she (and what kind of a man is he)?